stupakov/data-zoom/README.md

 - [DONE] - use css transform to zoom in on an element, and switch over to the full version of that element at a scale threshold.  full version's dimensions should be the scale threshold times the dimensions of the summary version
 - [DONE] fix the translation to get positioning right
 - [DONE] get rid of zoomooz.js (figure out how it is translating the zoomed element and its chilren)
+- [DONE] render after end of animation instead of timeout
-- clean up application.js, share element definition between js files
+- [DONE] clean up application.js, share element definition between js files
-- render after end of animation instead of timeout
+- try 2 side by side zoomable elements
 - add hooks to touch events to grab zoom and transform it into body scaling events
-- try 2 side by side zoomable elements
 - add SASS (maybe rails + asset pipeline?)
 - allow (fix) zooming in twice?
 - try nested zoomable elements